 Court Records are public, and are accessible by anyone.
 They include a case file that contains a docket and all of the documents filed in your case.
 You can access your court records online, or at the clerk’s office of the court where the case was filed.

 Each and every state keeps a record of their state citizen’s criminal background.
 These state databases are all linked so you are able to track criminal backgrounds from any other state.
-Go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It helps to know which county the crime occurred in, and in the event that the crime was in a different state, you might have to pay for a more comprehensive search.

 When you look up someone’s criminal record you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for the following crimes:

 - Violent crimes including assault, battery and murder.